thriveweb/deking-new/content/posts/2018-10-26-how-to-get-a-building-permit-for-a-deck-in-queensland.md

     Find out how to get a building permit to build a deck in Queensland.
 DeKing Decks can help you at every stage of the process, from planning to completion.
-  title: How to Get a Building Permit for a Deck in Queensland? | Deking Decks
+  title: 'How to Get a Building Permit for a Deck in Queensland? | Deking '
 ---
 Getting a building permit for a deck in Queensland isn’t usually difficult.
 But it does require some careful planning and a course of action.